DuendeInexistente/Cirque/ShortStories.md

  "See you later."
 She walked off the bathroom unfazed.

-On his way home, trying unsuccessfully not to imagine Cas and Sea in scant clothing.
+On his way home, Leaf tried not to think of Cas and Sea in scant clothing.
+He gave up on it after a few streets.